RepoDynamics/PyPackIT/docs/website/source/manual/control/templating/index.md

 ## Syntax and Behaviour

+Templates can be used in place of any key, value, or sequence element in a YAML file.
 Similar to Jinja, templates are surrounded by delimiters that denote the beginning and the end of the template.
 There are four kinds of templates, each with its own start and end delimiters: